What are the sibling inheritance laws in the Philippines?

 If a deceased sibling passes away without any children and without a will, then his property goes to his legal spouse and his parents.
 If his parents are not living, then his legal spouse and his siblings inherit.

-Note that the amount that heirs is also determined by the laws of inheritance in the Philippines.
+Note that the amount that heirs receive is also determined by the laws of inheritance in the Philippines.

-If the deceased had no children, no will and no living parents, his wife inherits one half of the estate while his siblings inherit the other half of the estate.
+If the deceased had no children, no will, and no living parents, his wife inherits one half of the estate while his siblings inherit the other half of the estate.

 A niece or nephew can also inherit but it depends on the situation